UCP 600 and Letters of Credit | TFG 2025 Guide [FREE INFOGRAPHIC]

 Will the UCP 600 be revised?

-• UCP 600 is doing relatively well and works most of the time, there have been a low number of disputes, usually centred around some ambiguous wording that could not be agreed when the UCP 600 was drafted;
+• UCP 600 is doing relatively well and works most of the time; there have only been a few disputes, usually centred around ambiguous wording that could not be agreed to when the UCP 600 was drafted;

-• revision would take time and be at a high cost;
+• This revision would take time and be at a high cost

-• there is a lot of regulatory uncertainty in the market and policy would need to be drafted before any advancement of the documents;
+• There is already regulatory uncertainty in the market, so policy would need to be drafted before any advancement of the documents

-• the system will never be perfect as there will always need to be compromise – it covers over 150 trading countries and needs to reflect the commercial and legal realities.
+Even in the event of a revision, no version will ever be perfect: there will always need to be compromise, as the rules cover over 150 trading countries and needs to reflect the commercial and legal realities of trade.

 Part 3 – Evolution of UCP 600 rules – will we see UCP 700 rules?